Note: This article was updated on April 6, 2026

 Under most circumstances, the FOSS or F-Droid version may be better if you’re trying to limit the number of processes running in the background or if you simply don’t like the aforementioned trackers.
 Either way, both are fine.

-When you hit Install in the final step via Obtainium, you might see another screen wherein Obtainium needs to be granted the ability to Install apps from this source just like Chrome did above.
-Do the same thing — turn the knob on and hit the back button.
-From there, you may have to hit Install again, but the process will proceed as normal this time around.
+When you tap Install in the final step via Obtainium, you might see another screen wherein Obtainium needs to be granted the ability to Install apps from this source just like Chrome did above.
+Do the same thing — turn the slider on and tap the back button.
+From there, you may have to tap Install again, but the process will proceed as normal this time around.

 Post-Install

-The app is installed, its updates are being tracked, and now you’re essentially good to do.
-There are some settings to look at, but the Updating section is the most important thing to be aware of.
+The app is installed, updates are being tracked, and now you’ve got your emulators and applications setup.
+There are some settings to look at, which we’ll cover here.

 The first setting to look at is the Background Update Checking Interval.
 The app is configured by default to check for updates whenever it opens, but it updates your apps based on the interval set here.
 You have to be on Android 12 or above for it to update automatically.
 On lower firmware, it will check for updates and alert you of them.

 The options here are mostly for organizational purposes.
-They do exactly as the setting would suggest, but it’s entirely up to you if you want to, for example, pin updates to the top of your Apps list.
+They do exactly as the setting would suggest, but enabling them is entirely up to you.

 Updating

 As discussed above, Obtainium on Android 12 and up has the ability to update apps in the background.
-However, a lot of retro handhelds do not support Android 12 and up — so what do we do?
+However, some retro handhelds do not support Android 12 and up — so what do we do?

 We manually update, which is also insanely easy.

-- Hit the download icon, the downward-facing arrow with half of a box beneath it.
+- Tap the download icon, the downward-facing arrow with half of a box beneath it.

-- The app will ask if you want to Update x apps and have a knob next to it.
-Slide it to the On position, and hit Continue.
+- The app will ask if you want to Update x apps and have a slider next to it.
+Slide it to the On position.

 If your device is on Android 12 or above, your apps will, by default, update automatically.

-If you wish to disable this, you can tap an app in the Apps view, hit the pencil icon that will show in the bottom left, and then scroll all the way down until you see Exempt from background updates (if enabled) and turn it On
+If you wish to disable this, you can tap an app in the Apps view, tap the pencil icon that will show in the bottom left, and then scroll all the way down until you see Exempt from background updates (if enabled) and turn it On.

 With this option On, Obtainium will not auto-update the app in the background.
-You will have to open Obtainium, go to the Apps sections, see its update available, and hit Update in the middle of the bottom.
-Should look like the first screenshot above.
+You will have to open Obtainium, go to the Apps sections, see its update available, and tap Update.

 Wrap-Up

-For some devices, namely the Retroid Pocket series, I would even suggest users avoid installing the apps shown in the device’s setup process and simply download Obtainium after setup and download apps that way.
+For some devices, you can even avoid installing the apps shown in the device’s setup process (which are usually terrible and outdated versions) and simply download Obtainium after setup and download apps that way.

 With so many fine details and software quirks with each handheld, having one less thing to worry about makes gaming on them so much easier.
 Through Obtainium, you can ensure that your apps are fully updated and that you’re following the most recent changes made to them — easily.